A couple of years ago, I was fat and I lacked muscle mass.

 The best strategy to lose weight is creating a calorie deficit and eating enough protein.
 Everything else is minutiae.

-#3) Losing Fat and Building Muscle at the Same Time is Possible but it’s an Inferior Strategy
+#3) Losing Fat And Building Muscle At The Same Time Is Possible

-Yet, it’s an inferior strategy because building muscle is more efficient when you are in a calorie surplus.
+Yet, it’s an inferior strategy for advanced bodybuilders because building muscle is more efficient when you are in a calorie surplus.
 Your body will use the extra calories from food to build muscle.
+I recommend this strategy to advanced bodybuilders who exhausted their newbie gains and their muscle gains are harder to come by.

 Macros are protein, carbs, and fat.